DEMU Diary

 The train travelled up to London Victoria via Tonbridge, Lewisham and Denmark Hill; then back to Bromley North; then via Sidcup and Woolwich Arsenal to London Bridge; to Hayes and back; to Caterham and Tattenham Corner; via Selhurst, Clapaham Junction, Kensington Olympia and Mitre Bridge Junction to Richmond; via Mitre Bridge and Stewarts Lane Junction to Victoria; and to Hastings via Tonbridge.

-Whilst at Windsor & Eton Riverside, the DEMU and locos were involved in a [minor derailment] at very low speed.
-Our train was returned to us under its own power the following day, having stabled at Tonbridge in the early hours of Monday morning; it has suffered negligible damage.
-HDL, First GBRf, and [Network Rail] are all co-operating with a [RAIB] investigation into the derailment.
-Failing specific advice to the contrary, we expect to be able to continue with our programme of outings and railtours as normal.
+Whilst at Windsor & Eton Riverside, the DEMU and locos were involved in a minor derailment at very low speed.
+Our train was returned to us under its own power the following day, having stabled at Tonbridge in the early hours of Monday morning; it had suffered negligible damage.
+HDL, First GBRf, and Network Rail all co-operated with a RAIB investigation into the derailment, which subsequently resulted in the publication of this report; the design, maintenance and operation of our train were found to have had no bearing on the incident.

-Saturday 7 November 2009 S 1001 was taken today on one of its semi-regular ‘Soap Run’ to deliver supplies to the carriage-washer near Bo-Peep Junction.
+Saturday 7 November 2009 S 1001 was taken today on one of its semi-regular “Soap Runs” to deliver supplies to the carriage-washer near Bo-Peep Junction.

 Tuesday 10 November 2009 S Our train was used for a driver-training run to Folkestone and Minster; a news article contains full details, photos and a video.